HetalP04/MyProjects/README.md

 This project demonstrates a fully structured HTML page using the Bulma CSS framework.
 The layout includes:

-A head and body structure.
-A header, two section elements (top and bottom), and a footer.
-The top section contains a full-width cat image.
-The bottom section contains 6 columns with Bulma cards.
-Each card includes a header (title) and content (text + Bulma-styled button), each using a different Bulma button style: primary, link, info, success, warning, danger.
+  - A head and body structure.

+  - A header, two section elements (top and bottom), and a footer.

+  - The top section contains a full-width cat image.

+  - The bottom section contains 6 columns with Bulma cards.

+  - Each card includes a header (title) and content (text + Bulma-styled button), each using a different Bulma button style: primary, link, info, success, warning, danger.

-The footer includes: A link to the class code repository, A mailto link with the student's name as anchor text.
+The footer includes:
+  - A link to the class code repository.

+  - A mailto link with the student's name as anchor text.